Last Updated on September 22, 2023

 Flash sync speed: 1/250.
 Also pretty much as good as it gets with standard film and digital SLRs.

 Film advance and rewind: Both are automatic and quick and pain free.
 For me, having auto advance and rewind is one of the best reasons to shoot with a ‘90s-era or later SLR.
+Check out the sound of the shutter and film advance in our vid below.

 User manual: To a fault, photographers totally hate reading manuals, but unless you have a lot of experience shooting film cameras, download the EOS-1N’s PDF version from the awesome Butkus camera manual site.
 There is often too much weird stuff with film cameras to figure out, and there is no reason to make learning about the 1N a woefully miserable experience.